hoheinzollern/workshop-cybersikkehed/day2/Exercise06/Exercise06.md

 </details>

 The `rop` binary has the NX bit set, and so the stack is not executable, luckily for you we have added a `win` function you can call :) .

+## 6b
+This time the goal is a little different, the win function takes one argument that it will pass to the `system` function.
+Try and examine the system function using `man`.
+You would like to open a shell on the system, this is done by executiong `/bin/sh`.

+When we do ROP we would often like specific instructions or "gadgets", these are any instructions immidiately followed by a `ret` instruction.
+You can try to find these using `objdump` and `grep`, something like `objdump -Mintel -D rop2 | grep -B 2 ret` should get you started.

+Now we want to call a function with an argument, in x64 the arguments to functions are passed in rdi, rsi, rdx, rcx, and then the rest on the stack.
+This means we need to get our argument into the rdi register.
+You can use a hgadget for this.
+Find it and note down the address of the instruction.
+Since we also don't know the location of the stack (assuming you have ASLR enabled) you also need to find the correct address of the argument `/bin/sh`.
+Look for it in the binary.

+Now build your rop chain, it should look like the following:
+`[padding][gadget][binsh str][win func]`

+It can be usefull to build your payload in python and write it to a file, you can then use `$ r < exploitfile` in gdb to use it as input.
+Now pop your first rop shell!

+## 6c